Tosiekdev/Tosiekdev/README.md

 Currently, I'm a member of the research group that is creating computer and mobile games at my University.
 This is helping me gain new programming and game development skills, including working with a complex game engine(Unity).

 At this moment I can write, I have hope, a good program with C++, I know the basics of Python and C, and I wrote some lines of code in C#.
-Currently, I use 3 of these languages, C++ for my own projects, python for university, and C# for the research group.
+Currently, I use 2 of these languages, C++ for my own projects, python for university.

 - 🌱 I'm currently learning how to add GUI to C++ programs
 - 🤔 I’m looking for help with mastering C++